 Custom log formats and fields

-The web log collector is capable of parsing custom Nginx and Apache log formats and presenting them as charts, but we'll leave that topic for a separate tutorial.
+The web log collector is capable of parsing custom Nginx and Apache log formats and presenting them as charts, but we'll leave that topic for a separate guide.

 We do have extensive documentation on how to build custom parsing for Nginx and Apache logs.

 Over time, we've created some default alarms for web log monitoring.
 These alarms are designed to work only when your web server is receiving more than 120 requests per minute.
 Otherwise, there's simply not enough data to make conclusions about what is "too few" or "too many."

 You can also edit this file directly with

 For more information about editing the defaults or writing new alarm entities, see our health monitoring documentation.